Skip to main content

 Our living costs calculator can help show you the average living expenses (calculated from the expenditure of real-life students) depending on your level of study and where you choose to live.

-International students: Please note that these figures are different from the financial maintenance test that you will be required to pass to obtain your Tier 4 student visa.
+International students: These figures are different from the financial maintenance test that you will be required to pass to obtain your Tier 4 student visa.

 Budgeting